jvoisin/snuffleupagus/doc/source/features.rst

 Snuffleupagus provides a white and blacklist mechanism, to explicitly allow and forbid specific functions call from being issued inside ``eval``.

+While it's heavily recommended to only use the whitelist feature, the blacklist one exists because some adminsys might want to use it to catch automated script-kiddies attacks, while being confident that doing so won't break a single website.

 .. _samesite-feature:

 Protection against cross site request forgery